Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/describe_installation.rst.txt

     .. attribute:: building_id

         A reference to the Object/Building in which this system is installed.
-It's up to you if you choose to use a BAG ID or something of your own.
+It's up to you if you choose to use a Kadaster ID (VBO) or something of your own.
 In the (near) future it might be relevant to save extra information in your database, regarding for instance the year of build for the Object in which the installation has been installed.
 For now, the building is not used for filtering yet.